OTheDev/pyminmax/README.md

 the provided iterable is empty.
 If the iterable is empty and *default* is not provided, a *ValueError* is raised.

-With two or more arguments, return the smallest and largest argument as a tuple pair.
+With two or more arguments, return the smallest and largest arguments as a tuple pair.

 The *key* argument specifies a one-argument ordering function like that used